Island (Imja Tse) 6191m peak climbing via three passes (Renjola pass, Chhola pass, Kongmala pass)

 The base camp is set up at (5,087m), between Imja Tse and the lateral moraine of the Imja Glacier.

 The climbing route is a steep grassy slope and small rocky steps up to 5500m, where we set up our high camp.
-From here we climb again on rock at first, then cross a glacier, with crevasses, to reach a final steep ascent to the summit.
-Before arriving to the summit we have little difficulty due to steep climbing.
-In recent times the snow slopes below the summit has developed some large crevasses making the final ascent to the top difficult.
+From here we climb again on a rock at first, then cross a glacier, with crevasses, to reach a final steep ascent to the summit.
+Before arriving at the summit we have little difficulty due to steep climbing.
+In recent times the snow slopes below the summit have developed some large crevasses making the final ascent to the top difficult.
 Ropes are fixed for the final summit climb.